polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/forkless-upgrade/scheduled-upgrade.md

 ```

 > This will _override_ any privous build artifacts!
 So if you want to have a copy on hand of
-> your last runtime WASM build files, be sure to copy them somewhere else.
+> your last runtime Wasm build files, be sure to copy them somewhere else.

 ## Upgrade the Runtime